henvic/henvic.github.io/content/posts/go.md

 ```

 ### Hugo
-[Hugo](https://gohugo.io/) is the world's fastest framework for building websites.
-[Bjørn Erik Pedersen](https://bep.is/) and [Steve Francia](https://spf13.com/), and it's able to compile whole websites in a fraction of a second!
+[Hugo](https://gohugo.io/) is the world's fastest framework for building websites by [Bjørn Erik Pedersen](https://bep.is/) and [Steve Francia](https://spf13.com/), and it's able to compile whole websites in a fraction of a second!
 It's a natural choice if you want to write your own website or the documentation for a project – using Go templates!

 [I've been using it](https://github.com/henvic/henvic.github.io) for almost two years for generating this website.